kevinsal03/CS-Halloween-Event/Readme.md

 A custom plugin for ClubSurvival<ClubNetwork.us.to:25565>'s Halloween event to do some cool things.

 Current features:
 * Maybe sends Title on login
+* Maybe random blindness effect

 TODO:
-* Random blindness effect
 * Random playsound
 * Random Bat spawning @ player location.